Development of a cost-effective production process for sandwich structures

 Advantages of sandwich construction

-A key advantage of sandwich construction is the ability to realise very lightweight structures.
-This increases efficiency in vehicle construction, for example, as less energy is required to accelerate the vehicle.
+A key advantage of sandwich construction is the ability to produce very lightweight structures.
+This increases the efficiency of vehicles, for example, as less energy is required to accelerate the vehicle.

 Sandwich components are also characterised by very good mechanical properties.
 The combination of two thin, strong cover layers and a lightweight core material in between results in high rigidity and strength with low weight.
 This makes the design particularly suitable for applications where high loads and low weight are required at the same time..